kakaprodo/payment-subscription/doc/new-in-v1.2.0.md

+0. Before anything you need to run the migration

 1. Added the support of overwitting the feature(in featurePlan pivot) when connecting a feature to a plan:

 -   this has caused an improvement in the config file